20.2.9 Interest on Carryback of Net Operating Loss

 2. The net tax amount due or allowed as an overpayment is shown in column (h).

-3. It is recommended that an interest computation be prepared and attached to Form 2285.
+3. When interest is manually computed and adjusted, documentation must be attached to Form 2285.
+See IRM 20.2.1.4.2.1 , Manual Calculation of Interest - Documentation.
 Manually calculate interest only when it is determined that the computer cannot systemically compute the interest.
-See Exhibit 20.2.9-2, Form 2285.

-1. Recompute the module using a "running module balance" including interest due on deficiencies shown in any of the columns from (a) through (g) whether or not there is a net deficiency in column (h).
+1. Recompute the module using a "running module balance" including interest due on deficiencies shown in any of the columns from (a) through (g) and whether or not there is a net deficiency in column (h).
+See IRM 20.2.1.4.2(4), Manual Calculation of Interest.

-2. Reduce the "running module balance" by overpayments shown in columns (a) through (g) and compute credit interest when the running module balance is overpaid.
+2. Reduce the "running module balance" by overpayments shown in columns (a) through (g) and compute overpayment interest when the running module balance is overpaid.

 3. Use current TXMOD or Master File tax module information.

-IF a General Adjustment Is an AND a Carryback Is an THEN Master File Programming Can Compute Interest When the Following Actions Are Carried Out
+IF a General Adjustment Is an AND a Carryback Is an THEN IDRS/Master File Programming Can Compute Interest When the Following Actions Are Carried Out

 Underpayment Allowance Input a TC 300 AND TC 309 with the interest computation date.